Disposing of Old Paper Records

-how do i dispose of my old records?
+how do i dispose of my old paper records?

 Currently, Shred-It, Inc. is the state-contracted vendor for shredding services.
 Please note that Phil Koslowski, University Records Specialist, is the only one authorized to contact Shred-It to arrange for records to be disposed of.

-NOTE: Before submitting a request to have records disposed of, please be sure to check
+NOTE: Before submitting a request to have your paper records disposed of, please be sure

-the appropriate OPRA Records Retention Schedule to confirm that all records have reached
+to check the appropriate OPRA Records Retention Schedule to confirm that all records

-How Do I Arrange to Have My Records Shredded?
+How Do I Arrange to Have My paper Records Shredded?

-When your area has records that need to be disposed of, please follow the steps below:
+When your area has paper records that need to be disposed of, please follow the steps below:

 - Complete an RC-108 Records Disposition Authorization form and submit it to your division's Assistant Records Management Liaison Officer (ARMLO).
 Your ARMLO will review, initial, and forward the completed form to Phil Koslowski, University Records Specialist and Records Management Liaison Officer (RMLO), at firstname.lastname@example.org.